Just when any old buck (or doe) would’ve sufficed, along comes a deer with a headdress of tines ...

-Because of a foreboding weather forecast, heightened by bad luck at the onset of his planned weeklong hunt in Woods County, Okla., Gary Fears headed afield on Nov.
+Because of a foreboding weather forecast, heightened by bad luck at the onset of his planned weeklong hunt, Gary Fears headed afield on Nov.
 24 with the resignation of shooting the first decent buck dumb enough to wander into his crosshairs.

 Not even a doe was safe.

-"I just wanted to kill a buck, any decent one, and go home," he admitted.
+“I just wanted to shoot a buck, any decent one, and go home,” he admitted.

-When he went out that day, he fashioned himself a ground blind from a couple of hillside cedars overlooking a canyon.
-Soon afterward, while thinking about hoofing 500 yards to possibly get a shot at one of the two great bucks he saw chasing does in the distance, a handsome 10-pointer began dogging one much closer.
+When he went out that day, he ventured away from his usual spot and fashioned a ground blind from a couple of hillside cedars overlooking a canyon.
+Soon afterward, he saw two great bucks chasing does between 400 and 600 yards distant.

 “I couldn’t figure out why it ran,” he said.
 “There was no way it could see or smell me, and the doe hadn’t spooked.”

-So accustomed to misfortune that week, Gary decided to take the proverbial bird in hand.
+So accustomed to bad luck that week, Gary decided to take the bird in hand.
 He eased his .270 WSM to his shoulder and put the crosshairs on the feeding doe.
-Before squeezing the trigger, however, he glimpsed more deer legs above his scope and raised his head to check out the newcomer, a much bigger buck than the AWOL 10-pointer he'd fancied shooting.
+Before squeezing the trigger, however, he glimpsed more deer legs above his scope and raised his head to check out the newcomer, which was a buck, and a much dandier one than the 10-pointer he’d fancied shooting earlier.

 “It all happened so quickly, I didn’t have time to get nervous.
 I’d already used that up on the 10-pointer,” Gary said.
 “Plus, I saw only the right side of the deer’s rack.
 I really didn’t have a clue that it was so big.”